Alessandro-Salerno/Bialetti/README.md

 ## How to use the library
 To use Bialetti, you're going to need to import the `jar` file and the `bialetti` package.

-### Creating a simple server application
-To create a server application, you're going to need the following components:
-* A `BialettiServer` child-class
-* A Client Representation
-* A Connection Event Handler
-* A Server Event Handler
-* An Exception Handler

-Bialetti provides easy-to-use interfaces and classes for each of these.
-Up-to-date documentation will be provided soon.

 <!-- LICENSE -->

 ## License